realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/07_chapter.md

 **Why not just Lakebase?** Lakebase can store the road network as a table of edges and you can find shortest paths with recursive CTEs.
 But the queries are verbose, slow for deep traversals and don't scale to multi-hop zone reachability queries.
 A graph database handles these naturally.

 **Why not just Lakehouse?** Lakehouse is excellent for large-scale analytics and historical queries.
 But it's not designed for low-latency row reads or high-frequency inserts.
-Reading the latest position of 10 vehicles from a Delta table on every 3-second refresh would be much slower and more expensive than reading from Postgres.
+Reading the latest position of 10 vehicles from a Delta table on every 3-second refresh would be much slower and more expensive than reading from Lakebase.

 The three-system architecture isn't complexity for its own sake.
 Each system does what it's genuinely good at and the results are combined at the application layer.